python/devguide/parser.rst

     $ python -d file_to_test.py

 This will print **a lot** of output to ``stderr`` so is probably better to dump it to a file for further analysis.
-The output consist of trace lines with the following structure:
+The output consists of trace lines with the following structure:

     <indentation> ('>'|'-'|'+'|'!') <rule_name>[<token_location>]: <alternative> ...